 How does my company become a partner?¶

-We ask for a donation of $1000 US through PayPal per year.
+We ask for an annual donation of at least $1000 USD through PayPal per year.
+For large companies or those who rely on ArduPilot as part of their core business, annual donations of $5,000 , $10,000 or more are greatly appreciated.
 If this is your first time, please email firstname.lastname@example.org to express your desire to become a partner and include your company logo if you would like it to appear on this page.
 We will send you a reminder in a year and if all goes well, you may choose to extend for another year.